Florent Muslija

-Florent Muslija (/aln/; born 6 July 1998) is a professional footballer who plays as a midfielder for club Fortuna Düsseldorf on loan from SC Freiburg.
+Florent Muslija (/aln/; born 6 July 1998) is a professional footballer who plays as a midfielder for club SC Freiburg.
 Born in Germany, he plays for the Kosovo national team.

 Club career

 Karlsruher SC

 On 21 May 2017, Muslija made his debut as professional footballer in a 2–1 away defeat against Eintracht Braunschweig after coming on as a substitute in the 70th minute in place of Kai Luibrand.
 Three days after the debut, he signed a two-year professional contract with Karlsruher SC.
 On 9 November 2017, Muslija extended his contract prematurely until 2021.

 Hannover 96

 On 31 August 2018, Muslija in last day of the 2018 summer transfer window signed a four-year contract with Bundesliga club Hannover 96.
 Hannover 96 reportedly paid a €2 million transfer fee.
 His debut with Hannover 96 came on 30 September in Matchday 6 of 2018–19 Bundesliga against Eintracht Frankfurt after coming on as a substitute in the 69th minute in place of Julian Korb.